origamitower/folktale/CONTRIBUTING.md

         — The implementation of Folktale libraries, in JavaScript.
       - `test/`
         — Unit tests for Folktale, using Mocha.

+    Auto-generated files:

+      - `index.js`, `core/`, `data/`, `helpers`
+        — Generated from the source code in `src/` through `make compile`.
+These are the library's code that gets loaded by requiring the package.

+      - `annotated/`
+        — Generated from the source code in `src/` through `make compile-annotated`.
+Contains special annotations for the documentation tooling.

+      - `dist/`
+        — Generated with `make bundle`.
+Distribution files for browser environments, compiled with Browserify.

+      - `docs/build/`
+        — Generated from documentation files in `docs/source/` through `make compile-documentation`.
+Used to generate documentation and test examples in the documentation.

+      - `docs/api/`
+        — Static HTML documentation, generated through `make documentation`.

+      - `node_modules/`
+        — Dependencies installed by npm.

+      - `test/helpers/` and `test/specs/`
+        — Generated from their `*-src/` folder through `make compile-test`.
+These are the test files that get actually ran by the testing tool.

+      - `test/browser/browser-tests.js`
+        — Generated from `test.js` through `make compile-test`.
+A bundle of the entire library and test files that can be loaded in a browser.

+      - `releases/`
+        — Generated through `publish`.
+Contains distribution packages.

 #### Source hierarchy